DSL Modem router in bridge mode in conjunction with wireless router avoiding Double NAT

 Here we take TP-Link DSL Modem Router Archer VR2100 and Wireless Router Archer C7 as example.

-Before you start, please login to the DSL Modem Router’s web page to back up the Archer VR2100 and Archer C7 configurations just in case something goes wrong.
+Before you start, please log in to the DSL Modem Router(Archer VR2100)’s web page to back up the Archer VR2100 and Archer C7 configurations just in case something goes wrong.

-For how to login to TP-Link Modem Router’s we page, please refer to:
+For how to log in to TP-Link Modem Router’s web page, please refer to: